MCJack123/CraftOS-PC/docs/md/installation.md

 ## Requirements
 * Windows Vista or later, 64-bit only
-* macOS High Sierra 10.13 or later
+* macOS Mavericks 10.9.5 or later
-* Ubuntu 18.04 LTS Bionic, 20.04 LTS Focal, or 19.10 Eoan
+* Ubuntu 18.04 LTS Bionic, 20.04 LTS Focal, or 20.10 Groovy
 * Arch Linux or derivative

 ## Windows
 1. Download the setup program from the [home page](../).
 2. Double-click the downloaded `CraftOS-PC-Setup.exe` file to open the installer.
-3. When prompted to run as administrator, click Yes.
+3. You may get a message from SmartScreen that the file isn't recognized.
+Click More info and Run anyway to continue.
+4. Select whether to install for just you or the whole system.
+If you install for the whole system, you will need an administrator password.
-4. Follow the instructions in the setup wizard.
+5. Follow the instructions in the setup wizard.
-5. Once installed, CraftOS-PC will be available in the Start menu (and on the Desktop if selected).
+6. Once installed, CraftOS-PC will be available in the Start menu (and on the Desktop if selected).

 ## Mac
 1. Download the application archive from the [home page](../).